tsgates/arch-wiki-markdown/wiki/Autofs.md

 Note:Escape $, and other characters, with a backslash when neccessary.

-> FTP and SSH (with Fuse)
+> FTP and SSH (with FUSE)

 Remote FTP and SSH servers can be accessed seamlessly with AutoFS using FUSE, a virtual file system layer.

 Remote FTP

-First, install the curlftpfs package from the Community repository:
+First, install the curlftpfs package.

-    # pacman -S curlftpfs

 Load the fuse module:

     # modprobe fuse

-Add fuse to the MODULES array in /etc/rc.conf to load it on each system boot.
+Create a /etc/modules-load.d/fuse.conf file containg fuse to load it on each system boot.

 Next, add a new entry for FTP servers in /etc/autofs/auto.master: